dgilland/shelmet/README.rst

         # Directory doesn't exist yet.
         assert not os.path.exists("path/to/atomic_dir")

-    # Exiting context manager will result in the temporary directory being atomically moved to destination.
+    # Exiting context manager will atomically move the the temporary directory to the destination.
     assert os.path.exists("path/to/atomic_dir")

     # Sync skipping and overwrite flag can be specified to change the default behavior which is...